Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Preliminaries

 \subsection{A dual presentation for complementary subspaces}

-Let $U$ be a $C$-linear space.
-Every subspace of $U$ is the intersection of kernels of some linear functions on $U$.
-Such an intersection is understood as a dual presentation of the subspace.
+Let $V$ be a $C$-linear space.
+Every subspace of $V$ can be written as the intersection of kernels of some linear functions on $V$.
+Such an intersection is understood as a dual presentation.